You are here

 Non-Profit Sponsors and Full Recovery of Indirect Costs

 At University of Michigan, all proposals to non-profit sponsors should use the same indirect cost rate as is used for federal and industry sponsors.

 Please also reference our new Standard Operating Procedure (SOP) on indirect cost policy.
 The University's policy continues to require the full recovery of indirect costs (IDC) also known as IDC, Facilities & Administrative, or F&A rates) whenever possible.
-When full recovery is not possible, policies and procedures for waving full recovery of indirect costs will be enforced at the level of U-M's schools, colleges, institutes and centers (as well as the Flint and Dearborn campuses).
+When full recovery is not possible, policies and procedures for waiving full recovery of indirect costs will be enforced at the level of U-M's schools, colleges, institutes and centers (as well as the Flint and Dearborn campuses).